Here you can find the detailed instruction on how to convert data from different database types to Microsoft Excel in Exportizer software.

 In field mappings, you create the correspondence between the source and target columns.
 In addition to source table columns, you can also use calculated fields specified by formulas.

-In table mappings (for multi-table exporting), you create the correspondence between the source datasets (tables and/or queries) and target Excel files.
+In table mappings (for multi-dataset exporting), you create the correspondence between the source datasets (tables and/or queries) and target Excel files.
 If you export to Excel (XLSX) format, you can specify a different sheet name and table title for each exported dataset.
 You can also specify nested field mappings for each table pair.

 8. Click Export.